beliven-it/laravel-password-history/README.md

 ## Usage

-The library expose a trait that you can use in your Own model.
+The library allow to apply a trait in your own models.

-For example suppose to use it in the User model:
+Let's try to use in the `User` model:

 ```php
 <?php